Eonasdan/tempus-dominus/README.md

 # Ready State

-The beta is here.
-There's still plenty of things that can be worked on and you can see the [rough roadmap here](https://github.com/Eonasdan/tempus-dominus/projects).
+V6 has shipped!
+You can see the [rough roadmap here](https://github.com/users/Eonasdan/projects/1).

 # Community

 Need help or want to discuss some?
 Join [the discord](https://discord.gg/BHS9jw9YPf).

 Please also take a look at the [discussions](https://github.com/Eonasdan/tempus-dominus/discussions).
-There are several RFCs (Request For Comment) open and you can help shape the future of the picker by participating in these discussions.
+There are several RFCs (Request For Comment) open, and you can help shape the future of the picker by participating in these discussions.

 # Developers